Artisan-Lab/foREST/README.md

 ## foREST Structure

-foREST code is generally divided into two parts:[dependency analysis](https://github.com/Artisan-Lab/Restful-api-testing/blob/FoREST_copy/dependency/dependency.md) and  [testing execution](https://github.com/Artisan-Lab/Restful-api-testing/blob/FoREST_copy/testing_render/testing.md) 。
+foREST code is generally divided into two parts:dependency analysis and  testing execution.